chrisbrickey/deploy-test2/README.md

 ## Management
+I use Heroko to host this app and Github to manage the files.
+The heroku app (protected-peak-29274) is connected to the github repository (deploy-test2).
+The heroku app is currently set to automatically update hosted content when the github repository (master branch) is updated.
+I can disable automatic deploys and deploy manually if preferred, but for now content is updated via:
+* `git push -u origin master`

-I use Rack and Heroku to host this site.
-To update and view from terminal:
+(Not recommended) To update only Heroku and view from terminal:
-* `git commit -m "content of update"`
 * `git push heroku master`
 * `heroku open`

-This Heroku app (protected-peak-29274) is connected to a github repository (deploy-test2).
-Automatic deployment from github to heroku is enabled via the 'master' branch.
-I can disable automatic deploys and deploy manually if preferred.
-* `git push -u origin master`

 ## Upcoming Features